Which Yoga Studios and Fitness Centers are offering Live Stream Workouts during the Coronavirus Pandemic?

 In the last few days, many studios have cut their classes in half and capped the attendance to no more than 25 people per class to maintain the social distance rule.
 Also many are moving to an online platform, where people can join them for classes and meditations from home as a way to keep their health and wellness intact during this challenging time.

-According to Larissa Schiano-Gonzalez, owner of Be Yoga & Dance, who decided to close her Rosebank studio on Tuesday and take her classes online said “as much as this pandemic has brought up fear, it has also brought up so much possibility of how I can take ‘Be’ to a whole new space and connect with so many new people from an online platform.”
-“Financially, I am definitely getting hit, but I’m grounded in my practices and trust that everything is going to be OK and this space has created an opportunity for me.”
+According to Larissa Schiano-Gonzalez, owner of Be Yoga & Dance, who decided to close her Rosebank studio on Tuesday and take her classes online “as much as this pandemic has brought up fear, it has also brought up so much possibility of how I can take ‘Be’ to a whole new space and connect with so many new people from an online platform.”
+“Financially, I am getting hit, but I’m grounded in my practices and trust that everything is going to be OK and this space has created an opportunity for me.”

 Owners Kendall Selfe and Monica McGhee made the decision to move classes online for two weeks.
 Classes cost $4 for non-members and users will be sent a link via Zoom, an online video chatting platform, to join the class.
 The instructors lead the group virtually through meditation and workouts.